urbit/urbit.org-reloaded/content/blog/first-contract.md

-With (ii), we see this to be the case on many early blockchain projects where power is shared by the developers and the miners, but what each is capable of doing has never been codified and thus users of the blockchain can never have a great deal of certainty of what changes might occur in the future.
+With (ii), we see this to be the case on many early blockchain projects where power is shared by the developers and the miners, but what each is capable of doing has never been codified, and thus users of the blockchain can never have a great deal of certainty of what changes might occur in the future.
 This doesn’t guarantee a bad outcome, but it does create more wariness for individuals to contribute to a project when they cannot know whether they really have a say in its direction.
-Recognizing this issue, many newer blockchain and blockchain-adjacent projects have built in governance mechanisms that lay out exactly what an individual can expect should they join and contribute to that network.
+Recognizing this issue, many newer blockchain and blockchain-adjacent projects have built-in governance mechanisms that lay out exactly what an individual can expect should they join and contribute to that network.